-Join the John Humphrey Centre for Peace and Human Rights (JHC) and local Indigenous community members for a vital gathering dedicated to addressing systemic racism and harm within the healthcare system in and around Thompson, Manitoba.
+Join local Indigenous community members and the John Humphrey Centre for Peace and Human Rights (JHC) for a vital gathering dedicated to addressing Indigenous-specific racism and the harms produced through healthcare systems in and around Thompson, MB.

 This forum is a sacred space to honour the lived experiences of Indigenous peoples and their loved ones, to strengthen our collective capacity for accountability and justice through community-led action.